Trivia for Chappaquiddick

 Showing all 20 items

 - In the years following the Dyke bridge/Ted Kennedy tragety, and to this day, the Dyke bridge is affectionately referred to as "The Kennedy Car Wash" by Edgartown locals.

-- The extras to play the captain and the deckhand on the ferry sequence are actually captains and deckhands on the boat in real life dressed up to match their 60's counterparts
+- The extras playing the captain and the deckhand on the ferry sequence are actually captains and deckhands on the boat in real life dressed up to match their 60's counterparts.

-- Jason Clarke, who plays Ted Kennedy in this film, was born on July 17th, 1969, just one day before the Chappaquiddick incident on July 18th, 1969.
+- Jason Clarke was born on July 17th, 1969, one day before the Chappaquiddick incident.

 - Part of the film was filmed in Rockport, Massachusetts.

 - How Ted Kennedy got out of the car has never been explained.
 Neither he nor all the investigators (and investigations) offered an explanation.